Coding Quests

 Godot 4 Signals Tutorial: The Complete Guide

-Signals are Godot's built-in event system.
-They let nodes communicate without knowing about each other.
+Signals are Godot's built-in event system, and they're the first thing that made the engine click for me.
+Nodes talk to each other without knowing about each other.
 A health bar updates when the player takes damage.
-A door opens when a key is collected.
-An enemy dies and the score increases.
-All of these use signals.
+A door opens when a key gets collected.
+An enemy dies and the score ticks up.
+All signals.

-If you've used events in JavaScript, delegates in C#, or the observer pattern in any language, signals are the same concept with Godot-specific syntax.
+If you've used events in JavaScript, delegates in C#, or the observer pattern in any language, this is the same idea with Godot syntax.
+If you haven't, even better.
+You get to learn it the clean way.

 What Is a Signal?

-A signal is a message that a node broadcasts.
-Other nodes can listen for that message and react to it.
-The node sending the signal doesn't know or care who's listening.
-This decoupling is the entire point.
+A signal is a message a node broadcasts.
+Other nodes listen for it and react.
+The sender doesn't know or care who's listening, and that decoupling is the entire point.

 GDScript